 One letter must be from an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.

 The second letter of must be from either a pre-health committee, pre-health advisor or PhD science faculty member.
-We will accept letters of recommendation that are included as part of a pre-health committee packet.
+Letters of recommendation included as part of a pre-health committee packet are accepted.

 Letters are accepted through AACOMAS, VirtualEvals, Interfolio and mail at any time in the application process.

-Although not required, those who have shadowing experience with a DO demonstrate a commitment to the profession of osteopathic medicine.
+Although not required, applicants with shadowing experience with a DO demonstrate a commitment to the profession of osteopathic medicine.

-- Additional letters of support or recommendation from those who are acquainted with the student’s academic or professional ability may be accepted.
+- Additional letters of support or recommendation from those who are acquainted with the applicant’s academic or professional ability may be accepted.

-Campbell Medicine is committed to selecting those who will be an asset to the profession of osteopathic medicine.
-Our goals of the admissions process are to:
+Campbell Medicine is committed to selecting applicants who will be an asset to the profession of osteopathic medicine.
+The goals of the admissions process are to:

 - Review each applicant as a whole person: Mind, Body, and Spirit.